 January 15, 1797 — Fred Astaire hardly ever seemed to be without one and for men it seems to be the essential item of apparel at every formal occasion – from weddings to presidential inaugurations: the top hat.

-And the man who gave it a head start into fame and fashion was haberdasher John Hetherington who, on this day, stepped out onto the streets of London wearing the distinctive headgear.
+And the man who gave it a head start into fame and fashion was haberdasher John Hetherington who, on this day, appeared in court after he had stepped out onto the streets of London wearing the distinctive headgear.
 It caused a sensation.

 So much so that a crowd formed and Hetherington was eventually arrested and given a summons for disturbing the public peace.
 In court, found guilty of wearing a hat “calculated to frighten timid people”, he was bound over to keep the peace in consideration of a sum of 50 pounds.